Search result

 National Security Adviser, NSC Middle East and South Asian Affairs Staff Files, 1974-1977 Extent 33.6 linear feet (ca. 67,200 pages) Scope and Content Note The Office of Middle East and South Asian Affairs provided the primary staff support to the Assistant to the President for National Security Affairs on foreign policy and defense issues for thirty countries ranging geographically from Morocco to Saudi Arabia to India.
 As with the National Security Council's other geographic offices, the Office of Middle …

 National Security Adviser, NSC Press and Congressional Relations Adviser, 1973-1976 Extent 3.2 linear feet (ca. 6,400 pages) Scope and Content Note NSC Press and Congressional Liaison Staff Files is one of many subcollections that comprise the National Security Adviser Files.
-Duties of Janka and Vanderhye Leslie Janka and Margaret Vanderhye handled National Security Council (NSC) press and congressional liaison during the Ford administration.
-Janka served as staff assistant for press liaison from 1971 …
+For more information, see the Provenance of the Ford National Security Adviser Files.
+Duties of Janka and Vanderhye Leslie Janka and Margaret Vanderhye handled National Security Council (NSC) press and congressional liaison during the …